baverso/2048mail/README.md

 ## Vector Database for Contextual Retrieval

-MailMaestroAI utilizes a vector database (such as Pinecone) to store embeddings of email content.
+QuilloAI utilizes a vector database (such as Pinecone) to store embeddings of email content.
 This semantic search capability enables the system to retrieve relevant past emails or interactions based on the underlying meaning of the text, rather than relying solely on keyword matching.

 ## Running the Email Responder Agent